“To live in this hell of a world does not trump our capacity to leave a little heaven behind.”

 The Foundry Book is OUT!
 Available wherever books are sold: $20

 The layout of the book follows the Foundry’s long-standing exploration of the provocative relationship between form and content.
-The text—which begins on the cover—is divided into two discrete horizontal sections; the top two-thirds contain each contributor’s chapter, while the bottom of the pages throughout the book hold a history of the Foundry by Melanie Joseph.
+The text—which begins on the cover—is divided into two discrete sections; the top two-thirds contain each contributor’s chapter, while the bottom of the pages throughout the book hold a history of the company from its founder and leader Melanie Joseph.
 There is no intentional relationship between the top and bottom, rather the book is designed to to invite the reader to discover and gather shared themes and ideas in any number of ways.

 Its title recalls renowned activist and philosopher Grace Lee Boggs’s call for a new kind of activism: “Now is the time on the clock of the world to grow our souls.”

 This book gathers together hard-won insights of its “moment,” one that exists on the continuum of ever in the (r)evolutionary human project of making the world.

 and David Bruin

 Associate EditorsMiriam Felton-Dansky

 “Below the lofts, gyms, and dog-walking, is a radical history of cultural resistance and wildness.
 An essential inspiration and document for those interested in curing the gentrification of the mind.”